 2. Past Trauma

-It can sometimes be hard to leave things in the past, and memories of past trauma or pain can creep back in when we least expect it.
+It can sometimes be hard to leave things in the past, and memories of past trauma or pain can creep back in when you least expect it.

-Certain parts of our daily routines can trigger emotional responses.
+Certain parts of your daily routine can trigger emotional responses.
 Sometimes, it can be hard to know exactly what has caused this domino-style meltdown, which is why it’s so important to talk about your feelings.

-By sharing how we feel and running through different scenarios and memories, we often come to naturally understand where our emotions are coming from.
+By sharing how you feel and running through different scenarios and memories, you often come to naturally understand where your emotions are coming from.

 3. Nature And The Spiritual World

-There are some who believe that aspects of the natural world affect our moods.
+There are some who believe that aspects of the natural world affect your moods.

-The cycles of the moon, for example, are thought to alter our behavior and may leave us feeling more open or vulnerable.
+The cycles of the moon, for example, are thought to alter your behavior and may leave you feeling more open or vulnerable.

 The full moon is said to be the most powerful in terms of unleashing our emotions – if you’re feeling down, upset, or full of negative energy, check the skies!

-Although there is no concrete scientific proof that the moon and other celestial bodies can influence our moods, many individuals credit the lunar cycle with their lower, more emotional moods.
+Although there is no concrete scientific proof that the moon and other celestial bodies can influence your moods, many individuals credit the lunar cycle with their lower, more emotional moods.

 There is certainly some evidence to suggest that exposure to nature – or lack thereof – can have an impact on our emotional response.